Rob-Payne-28/COSC-2436/README.md

-# empty-cpp
+# Classes and Objects
-empty c++ repository except for .gitignore and a readme
+Classes and Objects refresher assignment.